rchartra/NcCut/docs/source/usage.rst

 #.
 Select **New Line** to begin a new marker and repeat for as many markers as you'd like.
 #.
 When done select the **Plot** button and a popup will appear with a plot of all transects from the first marker and downloading options.

-    * You can select which transects from which markers you'd like to plot
-    * If using a NetCDF file you can select which variables and Z values you'd like to see your selected transects plotted from.
-    * If using a NetCDF file with a Z dimension you can plot an image of a single transect taken over all Z values of your dataset.

-#.
-You can save the current plot to .PNG or .PDF formats.
-You can also save the currently selected data or the currently selected data over all Z variables to a JSON file (see the :ref:`Data Output <data_output>` section of this wiki for more on how data is formatted).

-    * If you want to continue working on your project at a later time, *select all the transects* and save the data to JSON format.
-Refer to section below for reloading that data.

 #.
 Click anywhere around the popup or the close button to dismiss

 To upload a previously worked on project: